farfella/ntfs-cpu-search/README.md

 ![](https://raw.githubusercontent.com/farfella/ntfs-cpu-search/master/images/ntfs-cpu-search.png)

+# Executable version
+A precompiled version is provided under the release directory.

 # Background
 This is the CPU-only release.
 An ntfs-amd-search also existed with contained both CPU and GPU implementations.
 That release won an honorable mention in the AMD OpenCL Competition back in 2011 (see amd\readme.pdf).